graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 perspective of developing and training models for the IPU.
 It assumes you have some knowledge of machine learning and TensorFlow.

 For more information about the IPU architecture, abstract programming model and tools, as well as algorithmic techniques, refer to the :external+ipu-programmers-guide:doc:`index`.
-The :external+memory-performan-optimisation:doc:`index` contains guidelines for optimising performance in machine learning models running on the IPU.
+The :external+memory-performance-optimisation:doc:`index` contains guidelines for optimising performance in machine learning models running on the IPU.

 .. note:: This document is for TensorFlow 1.
 For information on TensorFlow 2
           please refer to `Targeting the IPU from TensorFlow 2